 - 3.1 This policy sets out how to make a disclosure under the Public Interest Disclosure Act 1998.
-This policy is designed to provide guidance to all those who work with or within the Council, who may from time to time feel that they need to raise certain issues relating to the organisation with someone in confidence. - 3.2 This Policy ensures that you receive a response to your concerns and that you are aware of how to pursue them if you are not satisfied. - 3.3 Procedures for raising concerns internally (within the Council), members and externally are given.
-When raising concerns internally we would encourage you to follow procedures 1 and 2 but if you feel you cannot do
+This policy is designed to provide guidance to all those who work with or within the Council, who may from time to time feel that they need to raise certain issues relating to the organisation with someone in confidence. - 3.2 This Policy ensures that you receive a response to your concerns and that you are aware of how to pursue them if you are not satisfied. - 3.3 Procedures for raising concerns internally (within the Council) and externally are given.
+We would encourage you to follow the internal

-- so, please follow the procedure 3 rather than doing nothing.
-For members and concerns raised externally procedure 3 should be followed. - 3.4 This policy should be read in conjunction with the Council's Anti-Fraud and Corruption Strategy and the Fraud and Irregularity Response Plan which can be found on the Council's website and Infonet.
+- procedure but if you feel you cannot do so, please follow the external procedure rather than doing nothing. - 3.4 This policy should be read in conjunction with the Council's Anti-Fraud and Corruption Strategy and the Fraud and Irregularity Response Plan which can be found on the Council's website and Infonet.